Ramphastos: Distribution and habitat

-Behaviour and ecology
+Behavior and ecology

 Breeding

 They are arboreal and nest in tree holes laying 2–4 white eggs.

 Food and feeding

 All the species are basically fruit-eating, but will take insects and other small prey.

 Threats

 The ischnoceran louse Austrophilopterus cancellosus is suspected to parasitize all species of Ramphastos toucans.
 Its presence has been confirmed on all species except the citron-throated toucan.